s1r3m/fast_api_orders/README.md

 # FastAPI Trader

 This a demo project with an app and its autotests.
 The app runs on FastAPI in docker behind Nginx.
-Autotests are based on pytest and allure report.
-Run in docker, too.
+Autotests are based on pytest and allure report, are run in docker, too.

 ## To developers
 The app code is in `trader` folder.
 All commands are supposed to be called from root folder.